 - Encourage feedback from the participants after attending the training sessions

 Remote professionals gain trust in the company’s honest interest in uplifting their proficiency level.
 They would be obliged and happy to maintain an ongoing trustworthy relation.
-This would have a direct impact on their productivity levels, efficiency factor and work quality.
-The company, in turn, stands beneficial in improving their outcome and future growth in the long run.
+This would have a direct impact on their productivity levels, efficiency factors, and work quality.
+The company, in turn, stands beneficial in improving its outcome and future growth in the long run.

 - Lesser number of inquiries from the remote team